E-cigarettes don’t need nicotine to harm your health. Here’s why vaping your favorite flavor may be a bigger cancer risk than you think.

 Diacetyl, the component responsible for butter and cream flavors, caused workers in a microwave popcorn manufacturing plant in the United States to become sick and die.
 The cause: “popcorn lung,” or bronchiolitis obliterans, a scarring of the lung tissue that causes narrowing of the airways, leading to shortness of breath, wheezing, and symptoms similar to chronic obstructive pulmonary disease.

-Inhalation exposure to another common e-cigarette flavoring component, 2,3-pentanedione, has also been shown to result in damage to the airways similar to diacetyl.
+Inhalation exposure to another common e-cigarette flavoring component, 2,3-pentanedione, has also been shown to result in similar to diacetyl.

 “For decades, workers have been the canaries in the coal mine.
 They’ve been exposed to compounds at the highest rates.
 We’ve typically learned from these high exposures what detrimental health effects there can be.
 For us to allow even higher rates in a personal consumer product is just an anathema to public health,” said Moline.